ArturoDent/find-and-transform/README.md

 1. Make a setting to use the Search Panel with many options, like `title`, `find`, `replace`, `triggerSearch`, `isRegex`, `filesToInclude` and more (see below).
 2. Save your `settings.json` file.
 Reload VS Code as prompted.
 3. Trigger that command from the Command Palette by searching for that name or use that name in a keybinding.

+or

+1. Make one or more `findInCurrentFile` command settings.
+2. Use one or more in an `editor.codeActionsOnSave` setting.
+3. Save file and those commands will automatically be run in order.
+> For more on this `codeActionsOnSave` usage see [running commands on save](codeActions.md).

 <br/>